cleancoded/code-cleaner/README.md

 # Description

 This plugin cleans and optimizes WordPress code for improved website performance and faster page load times.
-Whether you're running a custom child theme, or a stock theme template, this plugin will cleanup the code and improve performance.
+Whether you're using a custom child theme or a marketplace theme template, this plugin will cleanup the code and improve its performance.

-It adds a variety of site-wide optimmization options to the WordPress backend:
+It adds a variety of site-wide optimization options to the WordPress backend:
 * Disable emojis
 * Disable embeds
 * Remove query strings